 According to the United States Census Bureau, the city has a total area of 12.93 square miles, of which 11.56 square miles is land and 1.37 square miles is water.

 The Bryant School, at 1011 Mansfield Street, was constructed in 1880 for Winfield’s second ward.
 It is the only extant school building that illustrates the town’s earliest public education history.
 As the town’s population grew, the school building was expanded to include additional classroom space, first in 1916 and then in about 1922 when a separate elementary building was built on the north side of the parcel.
 The main school building was again updated in 1938 to accommodate better circulation and the building’s first indoor restrooms.
 The school continued to serve the children of western Winfield until 1964.
 By the end of the 1960s, this was the home of the Cowley County Historical Society Museum, which continues to own and operate it today.
-The school complex is significant for its association with Winfield’s public education history and for its local architectural significance as an example of the City Graded School.
+The school complex is significant for its association with Winfield’s public education history and its local architectural significance as an example of the City Graded School.
 The two-story Vernacular-style stone building has a basement and a cross-hip roof.
 It was listed on the National Register of Historic Places in October 2017.

 The W.H.
 Coffin House at 421 E. 11th Avenue exemplifies Queen Anne-style architecture.
 The two-and-a-half-story, wood-frame residence with a wrap-around porch was built in 1892.
 Interior details include intricate oak and maple wood moldings around doors and windows, pocket doors separating the parlors and other rooms on the first level, a prominent front staircase, an oak mantel and fireplace in the front parlor, built-in cabinets in the dining room, and a continuation of detailed woodwork on the upper level.
-These elements are typical of the late 19th-century residential architecture styles and displays great craftsmanship.
+These elements are typical of the late 19th-century residential architecture styles and display great craftsmanship.
 It was listed on the National Register of Historic Places in August 2003.

 The Cowley County National Bank Building at 822 Main Street was completed in 1886 and was first occupied as the Farmers’ Bank.
 From 1891 until 1922, it was operated at the Cowley County National Bank.
 The two-and-a-half-story stone building, designed in the Second Empire style, was built in 1886.
 It was listed on the National Register of Historic Places in August 1983.

 The East Badger Creek Culvert, also called the Thomson Bridge, was built from 1905 to 1906 by bridge builder Jerry Hammon.
 It crosses East Badger Creek.
 The Stone Arch bridge is approximately 29 feet long and 20 feet wide.
 It is supported by a single wide stone arch that rises from springer blocks reinforced with concrete pads set within East Badger Creek.
 The culvert’s deck is gravel on concrete.
 The south edge has a concrete rail approximately 24 inches tall and 12 inches wide.
-It is located on 182nd Road, 0.3 mi. east of 131st Road, in the Winfield vicinity.
+It is located on 182nd Road, 0.3 miles east of 131st Road, in the Winfield vicinity.
 It was listed on the National Register of Historic Places in December 2015.

 The Grace Methodist Episcopal Church, 320 College Street, was built in the Collegiate Gothic style in 1917.
 The three-story brick building’s windows extensively use opalescent glass in multiple layers.
 Three of the four walls in the sanctuary are designed around large stained-glass windows.
 There is a total of 1030 square feet of stained glass in the sanctuary.
 A two-story brick education wing was added in 1959.
 It was listed on the National Register of Historic Places in November 2005.

 The W.P.
 Hackney House at 417 E. 10th Avenue was built in 1886 by prominent Kansas lawyer and politician William Patrick Hackney.
 The Hackney house was described in the Winfield Courier of December 30, 1886, as being “first among the most commodious of the city, modern in exterior and interior, and furnished with a richness and subdued splendor.”
 A 1901 account described it as “the handsomest and most substantial residence in the city.”
 The three-story Vernacular-style home with a full basement was built of stone and has a Garage/Carriage House.
-The house was remodeled somewhat in the 1930s, but its general appearance has remained largely unchanged.
+The house was remodeled in the 1930s, but its appearance remained unchanged.
 It was listed on the National Register of Historic Places in March 1973.

 The Pettit Cleaners Building, at 114 E 8th Avenue, is a commercial building designed in the Streamlined/Art Moderne style.
 The two-story rectangular building was constructed in 1880.
 It was listed on the National Register of Historic Places in January 2005.